 Australian children’s vegetable intake is below recommended levels and increasing consumption remains a strong focus for health, nutrition and obesity prevention initiatives.
 Increasing vegetable consumption is an example of a clear synergy between commercial and public health interests.

 Low vegetable consumption affects all age groups

 Despite the efforts of researchers, the vegetable industry and public health policy makers, vegetable consumption is below recommended intake across the whole population, for adults and children alike.

-A major component of the VegKIT project is to update the best practice guidelines with the latest scientific literature (published since 2014) and translate these into strategies for implementation by different stakeholders.
+A major component of the VegKIT project was to produce updated best practice guidelines with the latest scientific literature and translate these into strategies for implementation by different stakeholders

 By combining evidence-based strategies from different initiatives and highlighting the benefits in working collaboratively, the best practice guidelines aim to create greater and more sustained increases in Australian children’s vegetable intake.

 There were four steps involved in developing the guidelines.

 Best practice guidelines for increasing children's vegetable consumption

 For more information on the best practice guidelines, how they can be applied in different settings along with practical tools and resources please visit the following pages: